On the group of zero-cycles of holomorphic symplectic varieties

 Note next that for the highest extension sheaf $\mathcal Ext^2_{\pi} (\mathcal E, \mathcal F),$ cohomology and base change commute, so this sheaf is a line bundle supported on the diagonal $\Delta$.
 By contrast, $\mathcal Ext^0_{\pi} (\mathcal E, \mathcal F)$ is torsion-free hence zero.
 For the above locally free complex, the map $\alpha$ is thus injective, while the cokernel of $\beta$ is a line bundle supported on the diagonal.
 Furthermore, Grothendieck-Verdier duality gives so the cokernel sheaf of $\alpha^{\vee}: A_1^{\vee} \to A_0^{\vee}$ is also supported as a line bundle on $\Delta.$

-The following general lemma proven in \cite{markman} by a suitable Thom-Porteous calculation then yields the diagonal formula \eqref{diag} for any generic stability condition $\sigma$. \begin{lemma} (\cite{markman}, Lemma 4) Let be a complex of locally free sheaves on a smooth projective variety $M$, such that
+The following general lemma proven in \cite{markman} by a suitable Thom-Porteous calculation then yields the diagonal formula \eqref{diag} for any generic stability condition $\sigma$. \begin{lemma}[\cite{markman}, Lemma 4] Let be a complex of locally free sheaves on a smooth projective variety $M$, such that \begin{itemize} \item[(1)] The cohomology sheaves satisfy $\mathcal H_0 = 0$ and $\mathcal H_2$ is a line bundle supported on a smooth subvariety $Z$ of even codimension $m$. \item[(2)] The cokernel sheaf of $\alpha^{\vee}: A_1^{\vee} \to A_0^{\vee}$ is also supported as a line bundle on $Z$. \item[(3)] The ranks satisfy $a_1 - a_0 - a_2 = m-2 \geq 0.$ \end{itemize} Then $c_m (A_1 - A_0 - A_2) = [Z].$ \end{lemma}